 You can spot a true fisherman after a couple of seconds.
 It is something in the way they carry themselves.
-I believe the youngsters call it “swagger”.
-It is no different than someone playing a guitar, dribbling a basketball, or swinging a golf club.
+I believe the youngsters call it “swagger.”
+It is no different than someone playing the guitar, dribbling a basketball, or swinging a golf club.
 When someone is born with the natural ability or has practiced long enough, it is going to show.
-Just about every man, woman and child that steps foot on my boat; claims to be an expert fisherman (myself included).
+Just about every man, woman, and child that steps foot on my boat; claims to be an expert fisherman (myself included).
 It doesn’t matter how much you paid for your sunglasses, how many rods you own, or how far you have traveled to fish.
 If you ain’t got it, you ain’t got it.

 For me, I can always spot the real deal fishermen by how they talk during a hot bite, or with a fish on the line.
 A seasoned saltwater veteran will not stutter when telling a story.
-I have had anglers shut down all communications to reel in a 6 inch white trout.
+I have had anglers shut down all communications to reel in a 6-inch white trout.
 On the other hand, I have had fishermen tell me their entire life story, during an every cast bite.
-I would attribute this to the confidence in knowing that if they loose that fish, another one will bite sooner or later.
+I would attribute this to the confidence in knowing that if they lose that fish, another one will bite sooner or later.

-I wanted to know how people who spend their lives in and around boats, fishing and the on water could spot the “genuine article”.
-What is it that they see that tells them; this person has got “it”?
-I called a couple of my hardcore, full time, salt-water badass buddies to find out one thing.
+I wanted to know how people who spend their lives in and around boats, fishing and the on water could spot the “genuine article.”
+What is it that they see that tells them; this person has got “it?”
+I called a couple of my hardcore, full-time, salt-water badass buddies to find out one thing.
 What is a marked fisherman?
 Here are there answers, enjoy….

 Capt Lenny Maliotesi – Fighting Chicken Fishing Charters – Ocean Springs, MS